-- The gradual reduction of working hours leading up to delivery. - The extension of Maternity leave, usually two or three extra months paid by the company. - The provision of similar Maternity leave to adoptive mothers. - Soft landing: mothers are allowed to gradually return to employment, with reduced working hours while receiving full pay.
+- mandates that temporary staff are covered under the same conditions as permanent staff. - Basic provisions can be enhanced by private employers' practices.
+Thanks to the work that the Family and Business Conciliation Center (CONFyE)4 has been developing since 2009, many companies from the private sector have identified the need to adopt new work-life practices.
+Evidence from CONFVE shows promising initiatives for mothers, such as: - The gradual reduction of working hours leading up to delivery5. - The extension of Maternity leave, usually two or three extra months paid by the company6. - The provision of similar Maternity leave to adoptive mothers7. - Soft landing: mothers are allowed to gradually return to employment, with reduced working hours, while receiving full pay.
 The scheme varies across companies, but typically part-time work starts after the end of Maternity leave with four or five working hours per day.
-Companies also provide mothers with soft-landing policies in the case of children with disabilities and adoption. - Extra days for mothers when the child is in neonatology.
+Companies also provide mothers with soft-landing policies for children with disabilities and adoption 8. - Extra days for mothers when the child is in neonatology9.

 ii.
-Public sector (under Collective Labour Agreement for Public Employment)
+Public sector (under Collective Labur Agreement for Public Employment10)

-- 100 calendar days.
-30 days of pre-natal leave and 70 days of post-natal leave.
-It is obligatory to take leave, though the 30 days prior to childbirth can be reduced with medical authorisation. - After Maternity leave, mothers can access an unpaid leave of absence (período de excedencia) that lasts either three or six months.
+- One hundred calendar days.
+30 days of pre-natal leave and 70 days of post-natal leave. - It is obligatory to take leave, though the 30 days prior to childbirth can be reduced with medical authorisation. - After Maternity leave, mothers can access an unpaid leave of absence (período de excedencia) that lasts three or six months.